Creating a brand strategy template can seem daunting at first.

 - What made you decide to work with me / buy my product or service?

-When you conduct the customer interviews, it is more important to be curious about their answers and ask follow up questions vs. following a set of questions you prepared ahead of time.
+When you conduct the customer interviews, it is more important to be curious about their answers and ask to follow-up questions vs. following a set of questions you prepared ahead of time.

-Once you’ve completed your research on your ideal customers, then it’s time to move on to the next step, your value proposition.
+Once you’ve completed your target market research, then it’s time to move on to the next step in creating a winning brand strategy.

 2) Create a Strong Value Proposition

-Typically, the value proposition is an internal statement you create.
-This statement is then used to create the brand’s core messages, used in your brand’s marketing.
+Typically, it’s an internal document you create as part of your strategic planning.
+This statement is then used to create the brand’s core messages, which are used in your brand’s marketing.

-It is not a tagline or slogan, although your value proposition can be used to guide the creation of your tagline.
+It is not a tagline or slogan, although your it can be used to guide the creation of a memorable tagline.

-There are two types of value proposition.
+There are two types of propositions.
 One is for your overall brand, and the other is for your specific product or service.
 For the sake of simplicity, we are focusing on the value proposition for your overall brand.